Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/quest_and_missions/funding_not_in_account.md

-# I've received a Donation but there are no funds in my bank account #
 It may take up to two full business days for the transfer to process and show up in your account depending on bank policies.
 If it has been more than two days and the funding still hasn't transferred,